mohamedhanafy31/real-state-agent/ai/orchestrator/README.md

 - `PUT /documents/{filename}` - Overwrite an existing RAG document
 - `DELETE /documents/{filename}` - Remove a specific document (and optionally its index chunks)
 - `DELETE /documents` - Clear all documents (and optionally the FAISS index)
+- `POST /auth/token` - Exchange a trusted `X-Service-Key` for a short-lived JWT that the frontend can forward during `start_session`

 ## WebSocket Protocol